 Ads optimisation is vital when you run your campaigns and try to make them as effective as possible.
 At the same time, running multiple ad campaigns with multiple ads and monitoring their performance manually can be a grueling task.
 That's where auto-optimisation may come in handy.
-Here we will explain how to use this feature on Adserver.Online platform.
+Here, we will explain how to use this feature on Adserver.Online platform.

 Usually, marketers create several ads in the same campaign.
-After a campaign starts and runs for some time, marketers analyze performance metrics manually (using CTR, conversions rate, etc.) This way, they can estimate which particular ad performs better.
+After a campaign starts and runs for some time, marketers analyze performance metrics manually (using CTR, conversion rate, etc.) This way, they can estimate which particular ad performs better.
 As a result, the most poorly performing ads can be disabled, and others can take a higher or lesser priority.

 Our automatic ads optimisation does the same.

 As soon as auto-optimisation is enabled for a campaign (advanced section on the campaign form), the system starts continuously monitoring this campaign’s ads – how well they perform.
 Please note that the system tracks only one performance metric you’ve selected while enabling enabled auto-optimisation.

 The system does not take action immediately as it first gathers statistics on the learning phase.
 As soon as learning is finished (learning strategy depends on optimisation strategy chosen, e.g., CTR), the system automatically updates your ads' weights automatically and continuously.
 Better-performing ads will get higher weight and, as a result, will start getting more traffic and vice versa.